Atari PONG

 However, it would be very unfair to base the history on this fact.
 Many people

-consider that Bushnell and Alcorn pirated the Tennis game that Ralph Baer's designed in
+consider that Bushnell and Alcorn pirated the Tennis game that Ralph Baer and

 advantage of the TTL technology which by then became affordable, at least in the